Deutsch: Kommando / Español: Mando / Português: Comando / Français: Commandement / Italiano: Comando

 • Emergency Command: In emergencies, the command structure is vital for coordinating responses to situations like fires, man-overboard incidents, or medical emergencies.

-• Operational Command: Day-to-day operations including cargo operations, maintenance, and crew management fall under the command hierarchy to ensure the vessel operates smoothly and efficiently.
+• Operational Command: Day-to-day operations including cargo operations, maintenance, and crew management Fall under the command hierarchy to ensure the vessel operates smoothly and efficiently.

 Well-Known Examples